lhrolim/qb_hr_backend/front/README.md

 ## Setup

-For the sake of simplicity, we're providing a bolierplate of a react-native project, which was built on top of `create-react-native-app` global module, which integrates [expo](https://expo.io/) as a toolkit.
+For the sake of simplicity, we're providing a boilerplate of a react-native project, which was built on top of `create-react-native-app` global module, which integrates [expo](https://expo.io/) as a toolkit.

-The project is also optionized towards a few frameworks
+The project is also optioned towards a few frameworks

 * redux
 * react-navigation